-\textit{Scenario 2} (multiple treatment versions): A binary treatment takes different versions after assignment, e.g.~access to a training program with different specializations.
-Here, effect heterogeneity could result from better version targeting and not from different effectiveness of the versions themselves.
-Understanding this difference is crucial for policy makers to assess the quality of the version assignment mechanism.
+\textit{Scenario 2} (multiple treatment versions): A binary treatment takes different versions after assignment, e.g.~access to a training program with multiple specializations.
+Here, effect heterogeneity could result from different version targeting and not from different effectiveness of the versions themselves.
+This distinction is crucial for policy makers to assess the quality of the version assignment mechanism.

-In this paper we propose a novel method for decomposing effect heterogeneity in a more general scenario with observed confounders.
-We decompose canonical effect heterogeneity into new estimands that are representative of (i) heterogeneous effects and (ii) heterogeneity stemming from different underlying treatment compositions.
+In this paper we propose a novel method for decomposing canonical effect heterogeneity into new estimands that are representative of (i) heterogeneous effects and (ii) heterogeneity from different underlying treatment compositions.
 These decomposition parameters serve as summary measures to evaluate the consequences of (dis)aggregating treatment variables for the causal analysis.
-Furthermore they provide a simple framework for comparing the quality of treatment version assignment rules and their heterogeneity across units or groups.
+Furthermore they provide a simple framework for comparing the quality of treatment version assignments and their heterogeneity across units or groups.

 We develop a simple but flexible nonparametric method for estimation and statistical inference for the decomposition parameters.
-Our framework allows for the use of machine learning techniques such as random forests, deep neural networks, high-dimensional sparse regression models in the estimation of the nuisance parameters.
-We provide explicit high-level conditions regarding the required rates for machine learners, their interaction with the nonparametric decomposition step, and the number of effective treatments $J$.
-We also provide sufficient conditions for explicit examples.
+Our framework allows for the use of machine learning techniques such as random forests, deep neural networks, or high-dimensional sparse regression models in the estimation of the nuisance parameters.
+We provide high-level conditions regarding the required rates for machine learners, their interaction with the nonparametric decomposition step, and the number of effective treatments $J$.
+We also provide sufficient conditions for explicit example estimators.